-To adjust the displayed variables, range and history period, touch the "Setup" button in the upper right corner of the trend display.
-The Trend Setup screen will appear with the available adjustment controls.
+To adjust the displayed variables, range and history period, touch the "Setup Trend" button in the upper right corner of the trend display.
+The setup values will then be shown below the trend graph.

 Figure 2-5 Trend Setup

 Trend Zero